IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-user/README.md

   ![Hover over masked email column](../.gitbook/assets/images/wkc-user/wkc-user-mortgage-column-masked.png)

 * Click on the Review tab to read the review.
-The table has a 5-star rating with a very positive review.
+The table has a 5 star rating with a very positive review.
 Reviews can be written by anyone who has access to the catalog and the asset to notify and inform others of the content and usability of the data.

 * Click on the Profile tab to view the data profile.

 * As data assets are discovered and added to the catalog they are automatically profiled and classified to give end users a more in-depth understanding of the data content, quality and usability.
-Data classi-fications are used to identify what type of data it is and to autonomously enforce data protect rules to mask sensitive data, like you just saw.
+Data classifications are used to identify what type of data it is and to autonomously enforce data protect rules to mask sensitive data, like you just saw.

 * Scroll to the right to view the other columns.
 Notice that the protected data does not have any profile information displayed.

   ![Mortgage profile with masked columsn](../.gitbook/assets/images/wkc-user/wkc-user-mortgage-profile.png)

 * Lineage is captured for every data asset in a catalog.
-It keeps track of where it came from, any up-dates or changes that have been made to its metadata and any movement of the data outside of the catalog.
+It keeps track of where it came from, any updates or changes that have been made to its metadata and any movement of the data outside of the catalog.
 Click on the `Activities` tab to view the data asset lineage.

 ![Mortgage data lineage](../.gitbook/assets/images/wkc-user/wkc-user-lineage.png)

 * Click on any node to see the detail pane on the right.
-Do this for every node in the line-age graph to see what is tracked.
+Do this for every node in the lineage graph to see what is tracked.

 ## Conclusion